geaxgx/depthai_hand_tracker/README.md

   --pd_model PD_MODEL   Path to a blob file for palm detection model --no_lm               Only the palm detection model is run (no hand landmark
                         model)
-  --lm_model LM_MODEL   Path to a blob file for landmark model -s, --solo            Solo mode: detect one hand max.
+  --lm_model LM_MODEL   Landmark model 'full' or 'lite' or path to a blob file -s, --solo            Solo mode: detect one hand max.
 If not used, detect 2
                         hands max (Duo mode)
   -xyz, --xyz           Enable spatial location measure of palm centers